mhammond/pywin32/README.md

 an elevated process, it will be global for the machine (files will be copied to System32, HKLM will be changed, etc)

+### Installing for MingGW/msys2

+The folks at <https://github.com/msys2/MINGW-packages/tree/master/mingw-w64-python-pywin32> are graciously keeping an updated set of patches to install pywin32 for MingGW/msys2.

+We'd suggest installing from <https://packages.msys2.org/base/mingw-w64-python-pywin32> `pacman -S mingw-w64-python-pywin32`.

+We're open to seeing these patches be upstreamed in pywin32 if they can be tested automatically on the CI.

 ### Running as a Windows Service

 To run as a service, you probably want to install pywin32 globally from an elevated